nimmis/docker-spigot/README.md

 	docker exec spigot2 mc_log

-and you will se the last 10 lines from the output, this is what you will se after startup
+and you will see the last 10 lines from the output, this is what you will see after startup

 	Abort with CTRL-C
 	[13:02:15 INFO]: Zombie Aggressive Towards Villager: true